ItzCrazyKns/Perplexica/README.md

 - [ ] Adding support for multiple local LLMs and LLM providers such as Anthropic, Google, etc.
 - [ ] Adding Discover and History Saving features
 - [x] Introducing various Focus Modes

+## Support Us

+If you find Perplexica useful, consider giving us a star on GitHub.
+This helps more people discover Perplexica and supports the development of new features.
+Your support is appreciated.

 ## Contribution